Autonomy Software C++ 24.5.1

 Destroy the Stanley Contoller:: Stanley Contoller object.

-double Calculate (const geoops::UTMCoordinate &stUTMCurrPos, const double dVelocity, const double dBearing)
+double Calculate (const geoops::UTMCoordinate &stUTMCurrPos, const double dVelocity, const double dCurrentHeading)

 Calculate the steering control adjustment for an agent using the Stanley method.

-double Calculate (const geoops::GPSCoordinate &stGPSCurrPos, const double dVelocity, const double dBearing)
+double Calculate (const geoops::GPSCoordinate &stGPSCurrPos, const double dVelocity, const double dCurrentHeading)

 Calculate the steering control adjustment for an agent using the Stanley method.